ionq/blqs/blqs_cirq/README.md

 circuit = my_circuit()
 ```

-Blqs provides supports for all of the gates in Cirq, along with all of the various ways to use
+Blqs provides supports for all the gates in Cirq, along with all the various ways to use
 these gates to create operations.

 But wait, there is more.
 Blqs_cirq supports

 * Simplification of qubit specification.
-Instead of creating `LineQubit` or `NamedQubit`, etc,
+Instead of creating `LineQubit` or `NamedQubit`, etc.,
 one can simply use integers (converted to `LineQubit`s), 2-tuples or 2-lists (converted to
 `GridQubit`s) or strings (converted to `NamedQubits`).
 Custom conversions are also possible.